Sigmmma/c20/src/content/h1/arguments/readme.md

 ```
 ##### Notes
 * The output says `Particles= Off` even if your particles setting is otherwise High, suggesting some of these options are hardcoded.
 The Bungie FAQ link is now a 404 page.
 * Each time `-timedemo` is run, the output is *amended* to the output file, `./timedemo.txt`.
-Previous output results and any custom text added by a third party will not be erased or overwritten by the next `-timedemo` output.
+Previous output results and any custom text added by a third party will not be deleted or overwritten by the next `-timedemo` output.
+* The duration of `-timedemo` is affected by the framerate.
+* The maps tested during `-timedemo` are hardcoded to `ui`, `a30`, `b30`, `c10`, and `d20`.
+However, replacing the stock maps with custom maps works as well.

 [about-args]: https://en.wikipedia.org/wiki/Command-line_interface#Arguments
 [about-tga]: https://en.wikipedia.org/wiki/Truevision_TGA